-8. Under Deployment provider select No Deployement and click on Next Step.
+8. Under Deployment provider select No Deployment and click on Next Step.

-9. Under AWS Service Role click on create role which creates a service role in IAM to provide AWS CodePipeline permission and press Allow later click on Next Step.
+9. Under the AWS Service Role click on create a role that creates a service role in IAM to provide AWS CodePipeline permission and press Allow later click on Next Step.

 10. Takes you to Review your pipeline, once everything is fine click on Create pipeline.